-Year 2 - 2017/2018 1 Ensure site operations are carried out in accordance with the requirements of the Environmental Protection (Rural Landfill) Regulations 2002 or any future licence conditions.
+Item Activity Year 2 - 2017/2018 1 Ensure site operations are carried out in accordance with the requirements of the Environmental Protection (Rural Landfill) Regulations 2002.
 2 During winter, monitor the contamination level of the surface water in the stormwater retention pond in the north western corner of the site.
-3 Develop recycling area and programs (E-waste, hazardous household waste mulching greenwaste etc.).
-4 Excavate belowground cell (approximately 2 years of landfill airspace) in sout western corner of site.
-Excavate additional animal and asbestos pit s if required.
+3 Develop recycling area and programs (E-waste, hazardous household waste, mulching greenwaste etc.).
+4 Excavate belowground cell (approximately 2 years of landfill airspace) in south western corner of site.
+Excavate additional animal and asbestos pits if required.
 5 Establish soil windrows approximately 3 m to 4 m in height within 35 m perimeter buffer zone for post closure capping requirements.
-6 Erect litter fence on top of windrows starting in south western corner of the site Year 3 - 2018/2019 1 Ensure site operations are carried out in accordance with the requirements of the Environmental Protection (Rural Landfill) 2002 or any future licence conditions.
+6 Erect litter fence on top of windrows starting in south western corner of the site Year 3 - 2018/2019 1 Ensure site operations are carried out in accordance with the requirements of the Environmental Protection (Rural Landfill) 2002.
 2 During winter, monitor the contamination level of the surface water in the stormwater retention pond in the north western corner of the site.
 3 Continue landfilling in previously excavated cell, 2017/18.
 4 Continue with recycling improvements and programs.
 5 Investigate additional cover material options, including possible sourcing from the metropolitan area, with the appropriate landfill levy exemptions.
-Year 4 - 2019/2020 1 Ensure site operations are carried out in accordance with the requirements of the Environmental Protection (Rural Landfill) Regulations 2002 or any future licence conditions.
+Year 4 - 2019/2020 1 Ensure site operations are carried out in accordance with the requirements of the Environmental Protection (Rural Landfill) Regulations 2002.
 2 During winter, monitor the contamination level of the surface water in the stormwater retention pond in the north western corner of the site.
 3 Over time relocate the litter fencing to be positioned in close proximity to the active tipping area.
 4 Review Asbestos Management Plan and on-site asbestos operating procedures.
 5 Review/confirm relevance of Facility Management Plan and update as appropriate.
 6 Review site management contract.
 Retender Inkpen Road and Old Quarry Road landfill management as a single tender.
-New contract commence in 2020
+New contract commence in 2020.